-Students who satisfactorily complete the POC curriculum requirements are commissioned as Second Lieutenants in the U.S. Air Force and will serve on active duty in a career specialty they have chosen, consistent with USAF needs.
-Qualified students may compete for duty as pilots, navigators, engineers, missile or space operations officers, nurses, engineers, meteorologists, computer analysts, lawyers, security forces or any of a number of other career fields.
+Students who satisfactorily complete the POC curriculum requirements are guaranteed a job after graduation, and commissioned as second lieutenants in the U.S. Air Force.
+Graduates serve on active duty in numerous career fields, consistent with USAF needs.
+Qualified students compete for duty as pilots, navigators, engineers, missile or space operations officers, nurses, engineers, meteorologists, computer analysts, lawyers, security forces or any of a number of other positions.